 What happens to SVB now?

-Officials have set up a full-service bridge bank, Silicon Valley Bridge Bank, N.A., which will be operated by the FDIC.
-At the time of writing, the FDIC is still planning to pursue a sale of SVB’s assets.
+Officials first set up a full-service bridge bank, Silicon Valley Bridge Bank, N.A., which was operated by the FDIC.
+As of March 27, 2023, Silicon Valley Bank was purchased and is now a division of First-Citizens Bank & Trust Company.